 - Farmers are meeting growing global food needs and conservation agriculture with ag-tech is improving soil health.
 Shifting to organic and agroecological systems would decimate biodiversity and increase global food insecurity.

-- Accounting for extended life expectancy, cancers rates are not increasing and medical advances have improved cancer survival rates.
+- Accounting for extended life expectancy, cancer rates are not increasing and medical advances have improved cancer survival rates.

 - The honeybees are not going extinct and a good part of any biodiversity loss is due largely to urbanisation.